semaphoreci/docs/docs/account-management/permission-levels.md

 - See all projects
-- Add projects to the organization if they have Admin access to the corresponding repository on GitHub
+- Add projects to the organization if they have Admin access to the corresponding repository
 - [Transfer project ownership][project-transfer]
-- Delete projects if they have Admin access to the corresponding repository on Github;
+- Delete projects if they have Admin access to the corresponding repository;
 - Manage people
 - Manage billing